catzy007/catzy007.github.io/posts/2025-06-21-bolt-dual-band-router-with-4g-failover/content.md

 fill the name as `wwan` and set the protocol as `QMI Cellular` and press `Create Interface`.
 After that, set Modem Device as `/dev/cdc-wdm2`.
-Also fill carrier info such as APN, username, password a quick 2-minute Google search is all you need, also in `Firewall Settings` tab assign it to `WAN` zone.
+Also fill carrier info such as APN, username, password a quick 2-minute Google search should do the job, also in `Firewall Settings` tab assign it to `WAN` zone.
 Then power down the device, put a SIM card in, power it back up and finger cross everything just works.